Alan R. Hildebrand: Education and career

 Hildebrand earned a BS in geoscience at the University of New Brunswick in 1977.
 He received a PhD in Planetary Sciences at the University of Arizona under William Boynton in 1992 with the dissertation "Geochemistry and stratigraphy of the Cretaceous/Tertiary boundary impact ejecta".

-In 1978, the Chicxulub Crater in the Yucatan Peninsula of Mexico was discovered by Glen Penfield, but its significance was not recognized at the time.
+In 1978, the Chicxulub Crater in Yucatan, Mexico was discovered by Glen Penfield, but its significance was not recognized at the time.
 In 1990, as part of his doctoral program, Hildebrand, working with the father-and-son team of Luis and Walter Alvarez, published controversial articles suggesting that a large impact from an asteroid caused the mass extinction at the end of the Cretaceous period.
-The impact site was eventually determined to be at Chicxulub and the extinction it caused became known as the K-T event.
+The impact site was eventually determined to be at Chicxulub and the extinction it caused became known as the C-P event.

-Hildebrand is part of the Geological Survey of Canada, focusing mainly on the K-T event.
+Hildebrand is part of the Geological Survey of Canada, focusing mainly on the C-P event.